 - The inferior mesenteric artery splits near the apex of A.

 - The superior rectal artery enters the right limb and sigmoidal arteries goes into the left limb.

-The colon is provided by the following arteries:
+The colon is supplied by the following arteries:

 - Sigmoidal arteries.

-- The lower smaller part of the ascending colon is provided by the ileocolic artery and its bigger upper part is provided by the right colic artery.
+- The lower smaller part of the ascending colon is supplied by the ileocolic artery and its bigger upper part is supplied by the right colic artery.

-- The right two third of the transverse colon is provided by the middle colic artery and the left one third by the left colic artery.
+- The right two-third of the transverse colon is supplied by the middle colic artery and the left one-third by the left colic artery.

-- The descending colon is provided by the left colic artery.
+- The descending colon is supplied by the left colic artery.

-- The sigmoid colon is provided by the sigmoidal branches of the inferior mesenteric artery and superior rectal artery.
+- The sigmoid colon is supplied by the sigmoidal branches of the inferior mesenteric artery and superior rectal artery.
 The sigmoidal arteries are generally 2 to 3 in number.